digiscot/digiscot-website/pages/milo training/milo-training-contacts.md

 #### Inroduction <a name="intro"></a>

-This training module can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 03 Contacts0515.pdf" download target="_blank">Click here to download</a>
+This training module can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 03 Contacts 0515.pdf" download target="_blank">Click here to download</a>

 Data on individual people is recorded on Milo using the Contacts object.
 The type of contact will depend on how the record is associated with other objects on the system.
 Contacts on Milo can refer to: